openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 ---
 name: Summit Topic Proposal
 about: Submit a topic proposal for a session at the Collab Summit
-title: ''
+title: 'Summit Topic: '
-labels: ''
+labels: Montreal 2019, Collaborator Summit, Session Proposal
-assignees: ''
+assignees: christian-bromann, evahowe, jorydotcom, keywordnew

 ---

 <!--
 Thank you!
-You are submitting a topic for the next Collaborator's Summit, Berlin 2019!
-After you send this, feel free to compile https://github.com/nodejs/summit/issues/149 with some information.
-That form will help us in collecting the information for the agenda.
+You are submitting a topic for the next Collaborator's Summit, Montreal 2019!

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.